BadSoulSFC/BadSoulSFC/README.md

 - 👋 Hi, I’m @BadSoulSFC
-- 👀 I’m interested in Java development?
+- 👀 I’m interested in C#
-- 🌱 I’m currently learning Java,  git
+- 🌱 And currently learning it
-- 📫 How to reach me: you can contact me via discord or telegram - Discord: BadSoul#0691 \ Telegram: @BadSoulSFC
+- 📫 How to reach me: you can contact me via discord - Discord: BadSoul#0691